Skip to Content

 how to dilute developer for hair dye

-• Diluting the developer is crucial for achieving the desired hair color without damaging the scalp or hair.
+• Diluting the developer is crucial for achieving the desired hair color without damaging the scalp or hair, and regularly using sulfate-free shampoos as part of a gentle cleansing routine helps prevent color stripping.
+Diluting the developer is crucial for achieving the desired hair color without damaging the scalp or hair.

 • It is important to measure accurately and choose the right type of developer to achieve the desired look.